UniMath/agda-unimath/src/group-theory/quotients-abelian-groups.lagda.md

       ( normal-subgroup-Subgroup-Ab A H)

   hom-nullifying-hom-Ab :
-    (H : Subgroup-Ab l3 A) → nullifying-hom-Ab H → type-hom-Ab A B
+    (H : Subgroup-Ab l3 A) → nullifying-hom-Ab H → hom-Ab A B
   hom-nullifying-hom-Ab H =
     hom-nullifying-hom-Group
       ( group-Ab A)